vinayakakv/os-class-linux/03-shell.md

 - Since `.` was in `$PATH`, we had to use `./`
 ------------
 ## Command aliases
-- Anologous to symlinks in filesystem
+- Analogous to symlinks in the filesystem
 - Long to type, frequently used commands are alised to some short commands
 - `alias` to view all aliases
-- `alias short=long` to set alias of `long` as `short`
+- `alias short=long` to set an alias of `long` as `short`
-- Aliases are temporary, and live until the end of the session
+- Aliases are temporary and live until the end of the session
-- In order to make them permament, append aliasing command to end of `rc` file of your shell
+- In order to make them permanent, append aliasing command to the end of `rc` file of your shell
-- Popular alias is `alias ll=ls -l`
+- A famous alias is `alias ll=ls -l`
 - Note that there is no space around `=`
 -----------
 ## Text utilities